vallabhvrao/ParrotBeak/README.md

 ## Misc

-1. Serverless Framework was used for development in this project.
+1. [Serverless Framework](serverless.com) was used for development in this project.
 This uses AWS CloudFormation, and builds templates very similar to AWS SAM.
-As I have more experience with this, it was used to increase development speed.
+As I have more experience with this framework, it was used to increase development speed.

 ## Known loopholes

 1. Its not safe to display the phone number of last 5 callers out to the world for privacy reasons.
 2. Lambdas have s3:* access, which can be used to exploit the system.
 This was a short cut used, to speed up development process.
-3. Potential SQL injection-like attacks.
-Serialize.
+3. Potential SQL injection-like attacks when invoking the lambda manually.
+Solution, Serialize and avoid manual invocation of lambda.
+4. Though effort were made to have separate IAM roles for each lambda.
+But there may be potential misconfiguration of these permissions which could also lead to attacks.

 ## Steps to deploy in a new environment